ArcNLET-Py/ArcNLET-Py/docs/UserManual/Zcalculation.rst

 .. figure:: ./media/ZcalculationMedia/media/image2.png
    :align: center
    :alt: Fig. 3.
-Mass flux from source plane (gray plane) into groundwater system.
+Mass flux from source plane.

    Fig. 3.
 Mass flux from source plane (gray plane) into groundwater system.

 The governing equation of nitrate can be written as,